-Secondary report cards are normally mailed to parents on the Wednesday following the close of each six-week period during the school year.
+Secondary report cards are normally distributed to homes on the Wednesday following the close of each six-week period during the school year.
 At the close of each school year, the final report card is issued at a time and in a manner designated by each school principal.

-Elementary report cards are normally sent home with students on the Thursday following the end of each 6 weeks.
+Elementary report cards are normally distributed to homes on the Thursday following the end of each 6 weeks.
 The last report card of the school year is sent home with the student on the last day of the school year.